tobetz/LegoMicroscope/README.md

 - The building instructions as [PDF][pdf]
 - The parts lists both as [Excel Sheet][parts_excel] and (more important) as [Bricklink xml][parts_xml] list.
 You can use the Bricklink list to quickly get the bricks in case you have no lego at home.
 - The links to webpages that cell the occular lenses (Europe, US)
-- The smartphone lense we use here (iPhone 5s camera module).
+- The smartphone lens we use here (iPhone 5s camera module).
 - The [Textfile][explorer_text] of the Explorer Kit, which will help you to learn about microscopy and optics while you build the microscope.
 Or even better, the [ZIP][explorer_zip] file of the explorer kit.
 - The [scientific paper][bioRxiv] we wrote about the Lego Micoscope